Feuerlabs/thinkdemo/README.md

-exoskeleton
+exodemo
 ===========

-Skeleton application using exoport
+Demo application using exoport

-This is an example of how to build an application on top of `exoport` and get up and running quickly.
+(The following text is a copy from exoskeleton/README.md) This is an example of how to build an application on top of `exoport` and get up and running quickly.